alicoding/node-transifex/README.md

 #### projectInstanceMethods

-The `getAllTXprojects` function returns the fields slug, name, description and source_language_code for the project of the specified slug in JSON format includes the above fields as well as the following ones:
+The `projectInstanceMethods` function returns the fields slug, name, description and source_language_code for the project of the specified slug in JSON format includes the above fields as well as the following ones:

 * long_description
 * homepage